DarrenKirby/builds/README.build_files.md

 Taking a peak in `./seg/usr/bin` we can see that there are several binaries here.
-It is important to ascertain that the binaries you install are actually binaries. `inst_binary()` strips them, and will raise an error if you try to strip a script. `inst_script()` is functionally equivelant, but for the stripping, so use that for scripts, or if you don't want your binaries stripped.
+It is important to ascertain that the binaries you install are actually binaries. `inst_binary()` strips them, and will raise an error if you try to strip a script. `inst_script()` is functionally equivalent, but for the stripping, so use that for scripts, or if you don't want your binaries stripped.
 It is a good idea to run `file` on these directories, as regular `ls -l` output will not distinguish between binaries and scripts:

       # for f in `ls`; do file ${f}; done